WillButton/willbutton-hugo/content/_index.md

 date: 2025-01-15
 ---

-# Welcome to My Digital Corner
+# Hey.

-Former startup engineer who discovered that the principles of building resilient systems apply to everything—crypto portfolios, fitness routines, and backcountry adventures.
+I'm a startup engineer who discovered that the principles of building resilient systems apply to everything—crypto portfolios, fitness routines, and backcountry adventures.
 Now I share what I've learned about all three.

 ## Latest Posts